Marvin Baudry

-Marvin Baudry (born 26 January 1990) is a professional footballer who plays as a defender for club Orléans.
+Marvin Baudry (born 26 January 1990) is a professional footballer who plays as a defender.
 Born in France, he is a Republic of the Congo international.

 Club career

 Born in Reims, Baudry has played for Amiens and its reserve side.

 After not having played in the 2020–21 season, on 28 July 2021, Baudry signed a one-year contract with Laval.

 On 1 July 2024, Baudry signed a two-year contract with Orléans.

 International career

 Baudry made his international debut for the Congo in 2014.
 He was selected as part of the Congo's 26-man provisional squad for the 2015 Africa Cup of Nations in December 2014.
 Later, he was named to the final squad and became part of the successful performance of the national team at the tournament.

 International goals

 Scores and results list Congo's goal tally first.